Hamilton cycles in random geometric graphs: Proof of Theorem Proof of Theorem 1

 We divide the proof into five parts: first we tile the square $S_n$ with small squares in a standard tessellation argument.
-Secondly we identify ``difficult'' subsquares.
+Second we identify ``difficult'' subsquares.
 Roughly, these will be squares containing only a few points, or squares surrounded by squares containing only a few points.
-Thirdly we prove some lemmas about the structure of the difficult subsquares.
-In stage~4 we deal with the difficult subsquares.
-Finally we use the remaining easy subsquares to join everything together.
+Third we prove some lemmas about the structure of the difficult subsquares.
+In stage 4 we deal with the difficult subsquares.
+Finally we use the remaining easy subsquares to join everything together.\vadjust{\goodbreak}

-\subsubsection{\it Stage 1: Tessellation.}
+\subsection{Stage 1: Tessellation}

 Let $r_0=\sqrt{(\log n)/\pi}$ (so $\pi r_0^2=\log n$), and let $r$ be the random variable $\cH(G$ is 2-connected$)$.
 Let $s=r_0/c=c'\sqrt{\log n}$ where $c$ is a large constant to be chosen later (1000 will do).
 We tessellate the box $S_n$ with small squares of side length $s$.
-Whenever we talk about distances between squares we will always be referring to the distance between their centres.
-Moreover, we will divide all distances between squares by $s$, so, for example, a square's four nearest neighbours all have distance one.
+Whenever we talk about distances between squares we will always be referring to the distance between their centers.
+Moreover, we will divide all distances between squares by $s$, so, for example, a~square's four nearest neighbors all have distance one.

-By the result of Penrose~\cite{Pen2} mentioned in the introduction we may assume that $(1-1/2c)r_0<r<(1+1/2c)r_0$: formally the collection of point sets which do not satisfy this has measure tending to zero as $n$ tends to infinity, and we ignore this set.
+By Penrose's result~\cite{Pen2} mentioned in the \hyperref[intro]{Introduction} we may assume that $(1-1/2c)r_0<r<(1+1/2c)r_0$: formally the collection of point sets which do not satisfy this has measure tending to zero as $n$ tends to infinity, and we ignore this set.

-Hence points in squares at distance $\frac{r-\sqrt 2s}{s} \ge \frac{r_0-2s}{s}=(c-2)$ are always joined and points in squares at distance $\frac{r+\sqrt 2 s}s\le \frac{r_0+2s}s=(c+2)$ are never joined.
+Hence points in squares at distance $\frac{r-\sqrt2s}{s} \ge \frac{r_0-2s}{s}=c-2$ are always joined, and points in squares at distance $\frac{r+\sqrt2 s}s\le\frac{r_0+2s}s=c+2$ are never joined.

-\subsubsection{\it Stage 2: The ``difficult'' subsquares.}
+\subsection{Stage 2: The ``difficult'' subsquares}

-We call a square {\em full} if it contains at least $M$ points for some $M$ to be determined later ($10^7$ will do), and {\em non-full} otherwise.
-Let $N_0$ be the set of non-full squares.
-We say two non-full squares are joined if their $\ell_\infty$ distance is at most $4c-1$ and define $\cN$ to be the collection of non-full components.
+We call a square \textit{full} if it contains at least $M$ points for some $M$ to be determined later ($10^7$ will do), and \textit{nonfull} otherwise.
+Let $N_0$ be the set of nonfull squares.
+We say two nonfull squares are joined if their $\ell_\infty$ distance is at most $4c-1$ and define $\cN$ to be the collection of nonfull components.

-First we bound the size of the largest component of non-full squares. \begin{lemma} For any $M$, the largest component of non-full squares in the above tesselation has size at most \whp.
+First we bound the size of the largest component of nonfull squares (here, and throughout this paper, we use size to refer to the number of vertices in the component). \begin{lemma} For any $M$, the largest component of nonfull squares in the above tesselation has size at most